Table Of Contents

 These orders are triggered by the bid/ask quotes rather than the last traded price.
 They offer tighter control in fast-moving markets, making sure that your order responds directly to the quoted spreads instead of waiting for a trade print.

-You should know that every order needs to be furnished with the instructions relating to what happens at the end of the order.
-This equates to telling the broker how long the order should stay active.
+Traders should know that every order needs instructions for what happens when it expires.
+This means telling the broker how long the order should remain active.

 This particular instruction is known as a time-in-force instruction.
 Choosing the right instruction ensures your orders behave exactly as you plan, whether you want them to sit in the market for days or disappear if not executed instantly.